manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 - node "/move_turtle":
     - subscribes to "/turtle1/Pose" topic to read the POSE message
     - if the Pose.x or Pose.y is lower than the distance specified, publish linear and angular speed
-    - if the Pose.x is higher, then stop
+    - if the Pose.x or Pose.y is higher, then stop

 ![](./Images/3_Turtlesim/01_move_turtle.png)